Green Level, Wake County, North Carolina: Green Level Historic District

-The district developed sometime during the period between roughly 1890 and 1945, and includes notable examples of Colonial Revival and Gothic Revival, style architecture.
+The district developed sometime during the period between roughly 1890 and 1945 and includes notable examples of Colonial Revival and Gothic Revival, style architecture.
 One of the central buildings of the community is Green Level Baptist Church (1907), located near the crossroads of Green Level Church Road and Green Level West Road.
+It features Gothic Revival details and is one of the best-preserved country churches in Wake County.

-Other notable buildings include the Green Level Community Store (1945), A. C. and Helon Council House, and the Alious H. and Daisey Mills Farm and Store (1916).
+Other notable buildings include the Green Level Community Store (1945), A. C. and Helon Council House (late 19th century), the Vick and Mattie Council House. (c.
+1890), and the Alious H. and Daisey Mills Farm and Store (1916).
+The historic district also includes the.
+M. and Vallaria Council Farm, a well-preserved tobacco farm complex.
+Its National Register application form notes, "The district as a whole remains remarkably intact, retaining integrity of setting, location, design, materials, feeling, and association."